yyurim/AI-Gomoku/README.md

 # AI-Gomoku
-an Implementation of the Mini-Max Algorithm with Alpha-Beta Pruning
+an Implementation of the Iterative Deepening Alpha-Beta Search

 ## 1. 오목이란?
 * https://ko.wikipedia.org/wiki/%EC%98%A4%EB%AA%A9